codinguncut/dojo-game/Readme.md

 The starter pack allows children of all ages to build a physics-based game in less than 100 lines of code.

 Using the free "Visual Studio Code" tool (Mac, Linux, Windows) full autocomplete and syntax checking support are available.
-The game is written in TypeScript to support better IDE support, but for all practical purposes is written in Javascript.
+The setup below is leveraging TypeScript to support better IDE support, but for all practical purposes the game is written in Javascript.

 [Game Demo](http://codinguncut.github.io/dojo-game/) (assets need a moment to load)